Small noise may diversify collective motion in Vicsek model: Analysis under Open Boundary Conditions

 \section{Analysis under Open Boundary Conditions}

 This section will give some results under open boundary conditions of positions of agents, which indicates that all the agents can move on $\mathbb{R}^2$ without boundary limitation.
-Throughout this section we assume that \emph{the population size $n\geq 2$, the parameters $\eta>0$, $\underline{\rho}>0$, $v>0$, $r_i\geq 0$, $1\leq i\leq n$, and the initial positions $X(0)\in\mathbb{R}^{2n}$ and headings $\theta(0)\in [-\pi,\pi)^n$ are arbitrarily given.} To simplify the exposition we will not repeat these settings in the statement of our results of this section.
+Throughout this section we make the following assumption: